-I am an assistant Headteacher at a secondary school who is passionate about education and am determined that children’s outcomes are at the forefront of the education agenda.
+I am an assistant Headteacher at a secondary school who is passionate about education and I am determined that children’s outcomes are at the forefront of the education agenda.
 I have worked in a number of schools and have a secure knowledge of the requirements of outstanding provision.
 I have been able to provide a good level of challenge to the leadership to ensure standards are high and children’s outcomes are always considered.

 I have been with Launde Governing Body and the Trust as Vice Chair through the academisation process and have been instrumental in developing the academy trust.
-I have been a key player in the sponsoring of Glenfield Primary School, and am currently monitoring Glenfield Governing Body and checking on improvements being made.
+I have been a key player in the sponsoring of Glenfield Primary School, and I am currently monitoring Glenfield Governing Body and checking on the improvements being made.

 My two children are at Launde Primary School and are enjoying their time at the school.
-I have spent 5 years as a Governor and have also supported the organisation of parent’s group activities.
+I have spent 5 years as a Governor and I have also supported the organisation of parent’s group activities.
 I am also a keen cyclist.

 My key responsibility is Education.